Yanks fans pelt Cleveland outfielders with debris after win

 TRAINER’S ROOM

 Guardians: INFs Yu Chang and Owen Miller and RHP Anthony Castro remained on the COVID-19 IL.
-General manager Mike Chernoff did not have an update. … RHP James Karinchak (shoulder) is expected throw a bullpen session at the spring training complex in Arizona this weekend. … C Luke Maile (strained left hamstring) is to continue a rehab assignment with Triple-A Columbus.
+General manager Mike Chernoff did not have an update. .
+RHP James Karinchak (shoulder) is expected to throw a bullpen at the spring training complex in Arizona this weekend. .
+C Luke Maile (strained left hamstring) is to continue a rehab assignment with Triple-A Columbus.

 UP NEXT